anarchistengineering/hathor-swagger/readme.md

 Hathor Swagger
 ===

 Provides Swagger API documentation for Hathor projects.
-Hathor Swagger is built on top of [Hapi Swaggard UI](https://github.com/z0mt3c/hapi-swaggered-ui), more details can be found in their documentation about marking up your routes.
+Hathor Swagger is built on top of [Hapi Swaggard](https://github.com/z0mt3c/hapi-swaggered) and [Hapi Swaggard UI](https://github.com/z0mt3c/hapi-swaggered-ui), more details can be found in their documentation about marking up your routes.

 Install
 ---